catec/leica_point_cloud_processing/README.md

         rosservice call /publish_clouds "source_cloud_file: 'scan_fods.pcd'
         target_cloud_file: 'cad.ply'"

 2. Launch the state machine node.
-Inspection process starts if both clouds are available in ROS topics: `/cad/cloud` and `/scan/cloud`
+Inspection process starts if both clouds are available in ROS topics: `/cad/cloud` and `/scan/cloud`.
+As the target cloud indicated in example above comes from a CAD file, set param `using_CAD` to true.

-        roslaunch leica_point_cloud_processing leica_point_cloud_processing.launch
+        roslaunch leica_point_cloud_processing leica_point_cloud_processing.launch using_CAD:=true

-3. When FOD detection process end, results clouds are available in ROS topics.
+3. When FOD detection process ends, results clouds are available in ROS topics.
 You can visualize detected FODs as pointclouds in RViz.

 ## Dependencies ##